tumagonx/nwjs_docs_old/Using-MP3-&-MP4-(H.264)-using-the--video--&--audio--tags..md

 ```
 (see [https://github.com/nwjs/nw.js/issues/1461#issuecomment-32009915](https://github.com/nwjs/nw.js/issues/1461#issuecomment-32009915))

 You'll also need to turn on the resource loader's support in Chromium's code, or your format will be treated as a non standard d MIME type and won't be loaded.
 See src/net/base/mime_util.cc for more.
 You might also want to look into code in other files guarded by the `'USE_PROPRIETARY_CODECS'` macro.

+**Update**

+the `'USE_PROPRIETARY_CODECS'` macro can be done by setting `'proprietary_codecs%': 1` in file `build/common.gypi`